 Skin inflammation and disorders can be caused by hundreds of different conditions, so diagnosing skin condition requires an examination of skin sells under a microscope in contemporary western medicine.
 For the Chinese medical practitioner, diagnosing skin ailments depends on the presenting symptoms and signs of imbalance in the body.
-Because Traditional Chinese medical techniques (TCM) and herbal medicines can address the root of the imbalance causing skin problems, TCM is very effective at alleviating them.
+Because Traditional Chinese medical techniques (TCM) and herbal medicines can address the root of the imbalance causing skin problems, Chinese medicine is very effective at alleviating them.

 Skin and Metal Element

 The causes of all skin issues according to Chinese medicine is an energetic imbalance in the Metal Element, as the Metal Element governs over the Lungs, Large Intestines, sinuses and skin.
 It is not uncommon to see adults, who had asthma as a child which was not addressed properly or suppressed, and who now have chronic psoriasis or eczema; according to Chinese medical theory, the two are directly related.
 Likewise, the ‘Law of Natural Healing’ requires that in resolving skin disorders, the original imbalance (asthma in this case that was suppressed with steroids) will likely resurface and have to be addressed; what may be seen as regressing is actually progressing in Chinese medicine, as the goal is to address the root imbalances of any disorder and bring balance for true wellness.

 Xiang Y, Wu X, Lu C, Wang K. An overview of acupuncture for psoriasis vulgaris, 2009-2014.
 J Dermatolog Treat.
 2017 May;28(3):221-228. doi: 10.1080/09546634.2016.1224801.
 Epub 2016 Sep 15.
 PMID: 27631690.